 This law firm is routinely engaged to advise new or existing clients on real estate matters throughout the Kansas City metropolitan area and across the states of Kansas and Missouri.
 Current and former clients include business owners, contractors, subcontractors, investors, families, married couples, non-married couples, single individuals, trustees, and homes associations.

-- Draft, review, and revise leases, amendments, and warranty and quitclaim deeds for single-family residences, condos, agricultural properties, raw land, owner-occupied buildings, and other commercial properties
+- Draft, review, and revise leases, amendments, warranty and quitclaim deeds, and special warranty deeds for single-family residences, condos, agricultural properties, raw land, owner-occupied buildings, and other commercial properties

-- Facilitate purchases, sales, and 1031 exchanges of commercial, residential, and agricultural properties
+- Facilitate purchases, sales, and 1031 exchanges of commercial, residential, recreational, and agricultural properties

 - Assist with landlord matters, and advocate for landlords in commercial or residential disputes

 - Create term sheets, letters of intent, purchase and sale agreements, and disclosure documents

-- Advise homeowners without real estate agent or broker representation in for sale by owner (FSBO) transactions, focusing on sales of homes in Johnson County, Kansas
+- Advise homeowners without real estate agent, Realtor, or broker representation in for sale by owner (FSBO) transactions, focusing on sales of homes in Johnson County, Kansas

 - Transfer and retitle properties owned individually to LLCs or revocable trusts